simone-bombari/simone-bombari.github.io/_pages/about.md

 Before joining IST Austria I studied Physics at Scuola Normale Superiore and University of Pisa, where I mostly focused on Quantum Information Theory, Statistical Physics and Machine Learning.

-I also enjoy fitness training, and forcing people to train and eat healthy food :).